Skip to main content

 • Publications

 How did we come to live in a universe full of matter?
 The laws of physics as we currently understand them would predict complete annihilation with antimatter just after the Big Bang.
 That we are here to ask such a question is proof that our understanding is not yet complete.
-Ironically, the key to this mystery likely involves the tiniest of things—a subatomic particle called the neutrino.
+Ironically, the key to this mystery likely involves one of the tiniest of things—a subatomic particle called the neutrino.

 Finding missing energy